-For his outstanding coaching efforts throughout his career at East Mississippi Community College, Stephens is a two-time recipient of the coveted American Community College Football Coaches Association Coach of the Year honor along with being named the 2014 Spalding NJCAA Football Coach of the Year.
-The five-time NJCAA Region 23 Coach of the Year honoree is also a two-time recipient of the Junior College National Coach of the Year as awarded by American Football Monthly magazine.
-In addition, Stephens received the George Sekul Award from the All-American Football Foundation in 2011.
+For his outstanding coaching efforts throughout his EMCC career, Stephens is a three-time NJCAA Football Coach of the Year recipient along with having received national honors twice by the American Community College Football Coaches Association and the American Football Monthly magazine.
+The seven-time Region 23 Coach of the Year also received the George Sekul Award from the All-American Football Foundation in 2011.

 Stephens’ coaching success at East Mississippi goes hand in hand with the individual accomplishments that his players continue to achieve beyond the Scooba campus.
-While an average of 20-plus EMCC football players annually move on to compete at the university level, Stephens has coached a total of 23 NJCAA All-America players during his tenure, including seven All-America quarterbacks.
-The Lions have also had five players selected in the NFL Draft under his guidance, including the Ole Miss tandem of defensive lineman D.J.
-Jones and quarterback Chad Kelly this past year.
+While an average of nearly 25 EMCC football players annually move on to compete at the four-year level, Stephens has coached a total of 32 NJCAA All-Americans during his tenure, including eight All-America quarterbacks.
+In addition, 50 former EMCC players competed at the university level during last year’s college football season.
+On the professional level, the EMCC Lions have had six players selected in the NFL Draft under his guidance, while a total of ??? former Stephens players were on NFL rosters this past offseason.

 Before his community college coaching career began in 2001, Stephens spent eight years at the high school level in Alabama and Louisiana.